teju5424/Task-3/README.md

 # Task-3
-Basic Show/Hide Password program using html, css and javascript.
+Basic To-Do list program using html, css and javascript.